 Our Site #: 15- FHU

 Privacy Rating (how spacious and private do the sites feel):

-4/5: As private campgrounds go, this one was pretty good.
+4/5: 2017 Review: As private campgrounds go, this one was pretty good.
 We had a lot of space between us and our neighbors.
-A few more trees would have been nice, but overall, we were happy with our site.
 Some of the sites in other loops had less space (see the photos below), but none were particularly terrible.
-Compared to a lot of the commercial parks we've stayed at, this one was really pretty decent.
+Compared to most of the commercial parks we've stayed at, this one was really good.